← All posts

 try this: when you feel guilty about a price, ask yourself what you would say if a friend told you she was charging the same amount for the same product. would you tell her she was being greedy? would you tell her to lower it? or would you tell her that sounds completely reasonable for the quality she's putting out?

-the issue isn't that the price is wrong. the issue is that you're applying a different standard to yourself than you'd apply to anyone else. that's the guilt talking — not reality.
+you'd support her. every time. the issue isn't that the price is wrong — it's that you're applying a different standard to yourself than you'd apply to anyone else. that's the guilt talking, not reality.

-Stop softening your price
+Step 4: stop softening your price

 this one is behavioral, not just mindset, and it matters a lot.